Table of Contents

-If it’s any other type of battery (like a rechargeable one or one that you aren’t really sure what it is…) then you should NOT throw it in the trash.
+If it’s any other type of battery (like rechargeable batteries or ones that you aren’t really sure what it is…) then you should NOT throw it in the trash.
 It’s most likely something that needs to be recycled.

-But there are other things like fluorescent light bulbs, old thermometers (mercury!) and even smoke detectors (radioactive material! who knew??).
+But there are other things like fluorescent light bulbs (cfl), old thermometers (mercury!) and even smoke detectors (radioactive material! who knew??).

 This stuff is going to take some thought and research on how to throw it away.
-This article from Bob Vila is a great place to start, but always hit up Google or your local trash company is a good resource for these questions if you’re ever unsure.
+This article from Bob Vila is a great place to start, but always hit up Google or your local hazardous waste facilities to ask about proper disposal.